Popular culture expert

-Nick Ede is a multi-award-winning charity campaigner, communications expert and TV presenter.
+Nick Ede is a multi-award-winning Popular Culture Expert and TV presenter.

-His career is firmly rooted in TV and brand and his agile approach blends an insatiable interest for trends, with his business savvy mind-set in an ever-changing media landscape.
-Nick is the go to guy for all things, Brand, Style, Philanthropy, Royal, Romance and Pets.
+His career is firmly rooted in TV and Brand and his agile approach blends an insatiable interest for trends, with his business savvy mind-set in an ever-changing media landscape.
+Nick is the go to guy for all things, Popular Culture, Brand, Food, Business, Style, Philanthropy, Royal, Romance and much more.

 Nick was the head judge on the 3rd Season of Project Catwalk for Sky One offering advice and his opinionated views to the contestants and working alongside Kelly Osbourne, Ben Di Lisi and Paula Reed.
 The show gave Nick an international appeal as it has been seen in Canada, the US and Europe.
 He then went on to be a judge on the US Lifetime TV Show, 24 Hour Catwalk with Alexa Chung and Derek Blasberg.
 He won Celebrity Ready Cook against Sinitta! and has a keen interest in food which has led him to presenting food strands and gourmet guides for shows including Taste on Sky One and Market Kitchen on UK Food.